dseguy/php-error-messages/messages/static-property-%s::$%s-cannot-be-readonly.rst

 Description
 ___________

-Static properties cannot use the readonly option.
+Static properties cannot use the readonly option. ``readonly`` does not support static properties.

 Example
 _______